nicolai86/traq/README.md

 ## Installation

 `traq` assumes you're installing it to your home directory, into `~/.traq`.
-Four commands and you're all set up:
+This will set you up:

 ```
 $ mkdir ~/.traq